Notice a common theme among the top five most visited retail websites worldwide?

 What is non-scalable marketing?

-We’ve referred to automation and scaling previously.
-But you need a substantial user base to enjoy the benefits of automation and network effects.
-Here’s where non-scalable marketing comes in to get the ball rolling.
+Apart from PMF, you need a substantial user base to ignite the network effects that drive exponential growth.
+This is where non-scalable marketing can get the ball rolling.
 In short, it’s applying intentional effort that may not be sustainable in the long run to get your first few customers, which may reveal signs of product-market fit.

 Examples of non-scalable marketing tactics